 The Advanced Placement Program is designed to evoke the atmosphere of a university course in the introduction to literature.
-Students will be held to high standards of performance and will progress at a very rapid pace.
-It is expected that students who enter this program have already mastered the fundamentals of writing and speaking clearly.
+Students will be held to high standards of performance and make progress at a very rapid pace.
+Students who enter this program will be expected to have already mastered the fundamentals of writing and speaking.
 Hence, drill and mere skill development will not be part of this program.
 Instead, the course will center on the study of literature, and students will be required to respond to that study with intelligence and clarity of expression.
-Writing will be emphasized.
+However, verbal and written expression will be emphasized.
 Students will produce extemporaneous responses under timed conditions but will also compose fully processed formal essays.
-We expect students to be genuinely committed to the Advanced Placement Program, including the Advanced Placement Examination.
-The Advanced Placement Program requires that a student match intellectual ability with exceptional academic achievement through more than ordinary self-discipline and hard work.
-A written examination and application are required by students not currently in AP English Language and Composition.
-Please see your current English teacher for more information.
+Students will be expected to be genuinely committed to the Advanced Placement Program, including the Advanced Placement Examination in May.
+Prerequisites: B or better in prior Central English classes and desire to be challenged.

 IB English Higher Level

 This is a two-year intensive pre-university course designed to study language and literature through classic and contemporary world masterpieces.
 Students will develop critical thinking abilities through discussion of, and writing about, various literary works.
 This rigorous course of study, aimed at highly motivated students, includes external and internal assessments.
 During the second year of the course, there will be additional readings and more detailed papers in response to the literature.
 Students will receive more in-depth preparation for internal assessments and the IB Higher Level English exam (given in May of the senior year).
-For admission, please see the INTERNATIONAL BACCALAUREATE DIPLOMA PROGRAM requirements.
+Prerequisite: Participation in the IB Diploma Program.

 Creative Writing – (10th‑12th grades)